 Another stumbling block for some is deep self-esteem and worthiness issues.
 These may come from a religious upbringing (as seen in Jay Adam’s book The Biblical View of Self-Esteem), or from other unfavorable circumstances in one’s childhood.

-The idea is therefore that one must gradually learn to develop one’s self-esteem and self-love, so that one actually is convinced that one is worthy of everything that one desires, regardless of what it is.
+The idea is therefore that one must gradually learn to abandon one’s low self-esteem and increase one’s self-love, so that one actually is convinced that one is worthy of everything that one desires, regardless of what it is.